OutSystems/docs-product/src/develop/data/hipaa/encrypt-data-hipaa.md

 ![Encrypt searchable attributes](images/encrypt-search-diag.png)

-1. Create encryption action
+1. Create encryption action - This reusable action enables the encryption of different searchable attributes.
+You need one of these actions for each module with entities with attributes to encrypt.

-1. Encrypt data
+1. Encrypt data - Each searchable attribute needs to be encrypted before saving the data.

 ### Create encryption action

+Start by creating a reusable action that enables the encryption of different searchable attributes.
+You need one of these actions for each module with entities with attributes to encrypt.

 To enable the encryption of searchable attribute, do the following: